Jay-study-nildana/Tutorials/WebTutorials/howtocodepen.md

 # How To Use CodePen?

+We have a tutorial template.
+[Click here](https://codepen.io/pen?template=wvKrepW) to automatically create a new Pen based on our tutorial template.

 I cannot explain this in words.
 Just watch [our video here]().

 [back to table of contents](readme.md)